glennhenry/Zombie-Pandemic-Recreated/README.md

    - Document key elements necessary to recreate gameplay experience.
    - Reflect and update old game mechanics to adjust with the new gameplay.
 2. **Develop the Game**
-   - Develop the UI, create necessary resources, and implement the game's logic.
+   - Develop the UI, create necessary assets, and implement game logic.
 3. **Finalization**
    - Ensure the game playability.
    - Provide instruction for users to play the game.
 4. **Development Loop**
-   - Add more features and keep polishing the game.
+   - Add features and continue polishing the game.

 ### Tech Detail